 Collect for the Feast of Absalom Jones

-Celebrant The Lord be with you.
+Bishop The Lord be with you.

 People And also with you.

-Celebrant Let us pray.
+Bishop Let us pray.

-Celebrant Almighty and everliving God, who raised up your servant Absalom Jones to proclaim liberty to the captives and grace to the weary: Grant that we, empowered by your Holy Spirit, may rise with courage in the face of injustice and walk with humility in the path of your peace.
+Almighty and everliving God, who raised up your servant Absalom Jones to proclaim liberty to the captives and grace to the weary: Grant that we, empowered by your Holy Spirit, may rise with courage in the face of injustice and walk with humility in the path of your peace.
 Stir up in us the faith that casts out fear, the love that conquers hate, and the grace that leads us boldly into your kingdom.
 Through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.

 People Amen.